 Receiving stolen goods over $1,200 is a felony conviction.
 A conviction for receiving stolen goods under $1,200 is a misdemeanor conviction.

 Are there Defenses to Receiving Stolen Property?

 There are defenses to Receiving Stolen Good charge in Massachusetts.
 The most common defense is the lack of knowledge that the goods were in fact stolen.
 In order to be convicted of receiving stolen goods in MA, the prosecutor must prove you knew the items were stolen.
 A Massachusetts criminal lawyer can help identify the best defenses to this charge.

 MASSACHUSETTS CRIMINAL LAWYER

-Attorney Patrick Donovan was as an Assistant District Attorney.
+Attorney Patrick Donovan was an Assistant District Attorney.
 There he handled thousands of criminal prosecutions.
-Attorney Donovan handled criminal arraignments, pre-trials, bench and jury trial.
+Attorney Donovan handled criminal arraignments, pre-trials, bench, and jury trials.
 As a Criminal Defense Attorney Patrick Donovan puts that experience to work for you.